 Product Sustainability Goal

-From our scorecard work, we are developing a set of sustainability criteria covering safe chemistry, GHG emissions, recycled content, ease of disassembly, and social compliance.
+From our scorecard work, we are developing a set of sustainability criteria covering, GHG emissions, recycled content, sustainable and safe materials, ease of disassembly, and social compliance.
 Our aspiration is for all of our products to meet target thresholds in each of these areas.
-In 2015, we will set a goal for future compliance to this criteria, and all departments will work together to pursue positive changes towards this goal.
+In 2016, we set a goal for 10% of our products to meet the sustainability criteria, and all departments will work together to pursue positive changes towards this goal.

 Radio Flyer’s Restricted Substances List (RSL)

 We use a Restricted Substances List (RSL) to communicate our priorities and standards related to safer chemicals both internally and to our suppliers.
-We continually update this list by monitoring chemical requirements across the globe and adopting the lowest published standards.
+We update this list annually by monitoring chemical requirements across the globe and adopting the most stringent published standards.
 As a further layer of assurance that there are no harmful chemicals in our products, we conduct RSL testing and supplier auditing, with risk assessments informing the frequency and type of tests.
 In 2017, we upgraded our Chemical Management Policy to clarify our approach to assessing alternative substances to ensure that replacement chemicals improve material safety.

 We do not add regulated phthalates or heavy metals such as lead, mercury or chromium to our products.

 Our aspiration is to eliminate polyvinyl chloride (PVC) from all of our products.
 In 2014 our products were 98.5% PVC free.
 We try to avoid using PVC but have not yet succeeded in removing this component from some of our products.
 In 2011, we removed PVC from our folding tricycles and replaced it with ethylene-vinyl acetate (EVA foam).
 This removed over 100,000 pounds of PVC from our products.
 In 2018 we removed PVC from our scooters and replaced it with a thermoplastic rubber (TPR).
 This removed over 110,000 pounds of PVC from our products.
 Any PVC we use is free of organophosphates, and meets all regulations put forth by the CPSC (Consumer Products Safety Commission).